 by Jason Wasserman MD PhD FRCPC

-A nonampullary duodenal adenoma is a non-cancerous type of polyp that starts in a part of the small intestine called the duodenum.
+A nonampullary duodenal adenoma is a non-cancerous polyp that starts in the duodenum of the small intestine.
 It is considered a precancerous condition because it can turn into a type of cancer called adenocarcinoma over time.
+Nonampullary duodenal adenomas are uncommon, being found in less than 1% of people examined by upper endoscopy.
+However, the rate is much higher in patients with familial adenomatous polyposis syndrome (FAP).

 This type of adenoma is described as “nonampullary” when it is found in a part of the duodenum away from a structure called the ampulla.
 The ampulla (also known as the ampulla of Vater) is a small opening that connects the common bile duct and the main pancreatic duct to the duodenum.
 It is through the ampulla that bile (from the gallbladder) and secretions (from the pancreas) flow into the duodenum.

-Small nonampullary duodenal adenomas do not cause any symptoms and are usually found incidentally when an examination called an upper endoscopy is performed.
+Small nonampullary duodenal adenomas do not cause symptoms and are usually found incidentally during an upper endoscopy.
 Larger adenomas that block the duodenum can cause symptoms such as abdominal pain, bloating, vomiting, and nausea.

 Low grade dysplasia is an early precancerous change seen in most nonampullary duodenal adenomas.
 If left untreated, low grade dysplasia can change into high grade dysplasia or cancer over time.
 However, the overall risk is low.

-High grade dysplasia is a more advanced precancerous change seen in a small number of nonampullary duodenal adenomas.
+High grade dysplasia is a more advanced precancerous change seen in a few nonampullary duodenal adenomas.
 If left untreated, nonampullary duodenal adenomas with high grade dysplasia can turn into a type of cancer called adenocarcinoma.
 If possible, all nonampullary duodenal adenomas with high grade dysplasia should be removed completely.

 Information on Familial Adenomatous Polyposis syndrome from Cancer.net